BergQuester/v8tr.github.io/_drafts/2019-04-02-the-power-of-namespacing-in-swift.md

     </a>
 </p>

-What happens if both of them are imported into current target?
+What happens if both of them are imported and accessed from current Xcode target?

 ```swift
 import FrameworkA